singhabhay188/Modern-Todo-React/README.md

 # TO-DO LIST

+## Task Given:
-## Develop a basic to-do app that enables a user to add daily tasks.
+### Develop a basic to-do app that enables a user to add daily tasks.
 The to-do web app must allow users to add new items to a list, and items added to a list must be visible.
 Also, a user can mark a task "complete" upon its successful completion, and these completed tasks must appear on a separate list, say Completed Tasks.
 To further increase the web app's complexity or make it more detailed, you can add the date and time when a task is added and/or completed.

+## Task Done:
+### task management application using React
+Key features include:
+✅ Adding new tasks with descriptions
+📝 Viewing task details
+🔍 Marking tasks as done or undone
+🗑️ Deleting tasks when no longer needed
+Built with React and styled with modern design principles, this application offers a seamless user experience and enhances productivity.

 ## &emsp; Screen shot 1